Ibrahim of Johor: World War I and Interwar years (1914–1941)

 The state economy experienced a budget surplus as a result of an increase in rubber prices for the rest of the 1910s.
-Campbell served as its state's General Adviser until his death in June 1918, and between June 1918 until December 1920, five General Advisers were appointed in succession, each of whom only took office for a few months.
-As the colonial government lacked a decisiveness in the state administration, Sultan Ibrahim attempted to extend his influence in the state administration.
+Campbell served as its General Adviser until his death in June 1918, and between June 1918 until December 1920, five General Advisers were appointed in succession, each of whom only took office for a few months.
+As the colonial government lacked decisiveness in the state administration, Sultan Ibrahim attempted to extend his influence in the state administration.
 Hayes Marriot was appointed as the state's new General Adviser in December 1920 and reorganised the state administration.

-Sultan Ibrahim took on the role of a ceremonial monarch from the 1920s onwards, and his duties were largely limited to gracing various opening ceremonies around the state.
+Sultan Ibrahim took on the role of a ceremonial monarch from the 1920s onwards, and his duties were largely limited to gracing various opening ceremonies around Johor.
 He occasionally expressed his views on the state administration and economic developments whenever he had grievances, which the British colonial government often took into account as a result of his political influence in the state.
 He began to take time off to travel abroad from 1928, after he began to suffer from chronic gout and myocardial degeneration.
-London was one destination which he often visited, and frequented the Colonial Office whenever he had grievances with the state administration.
+He would often visit London and frequented the Colonial Office whenever he had grievances with the state administration.
 As a result of his frequent complaints of maladministration of state affairs by the local British government, Sultan Ibrahim's relations with each General Adviser became strained.
-Sir Cecil Clementi, who served as the Governor of the Straits Settlements as well as the High Commissioner of the Malay States from 1930 to 1934, remarked in December 1932 that Sultan Ibrahim was too independent in state affairs and proposed to the Sultan that he should approach Clementi in future under the capacity of the High Commissioner instead of the Straits Governor.
+Sir Cecil Clementi, who served as the governor of the Straits Settlements as well as the high commissioner of the Malay States from 1930 to 1934, remarked in December 1932 that Sultan Ibrahim was too independent in state affairs and proposed to the Sultan that he should approach Clementi in future under the capacity of the high commissioner instead of the Straits Governor.
 Clementi's proposals apparently angered the Sultan, who boycotted the Durbar in February 1934.